 - Electricity: As advances in technology have modernized today’s office environments, electrical accidents – and injuries – have become increasingly more common, as well.

-If you’ve been injured at your office – or lost a loved one to a fatal workplace accident – call a Colorado workers’ comp attorney at Burg Simpson and let us help you receive the compensation you deserve.
+If you have been injured at your office – or lost a loved one to a fatal workplace accident – call a Denver workplace accident attorney at Burg Simpson and let us help you receive the compensation you deserve.
 We offer a free, no-obligation consultation to Colorado’s injured office professionals.
-Call 303-792-5595 to schedule yours today!
+Call 303-792-5595 to schedule your free consultation today!

 HOW CAN WE HELP WITH YOUR WORKERS’ COMP CLAIM?

-In Colorado, office workers and clerical staff aren’t required to prove fault for their workplace injuries.
-This allows Burg Simpson’s lawyers to file your claim quickly so that you can start receiving your benefits sooner.
+In Colorado, office workers and clerical staff are not required to prove fault for their workplace injuries.
+This allows Burg Simpson’s office accident lawyers to file your claim quickly so that you can start receiving your benefits sooner.

-The Colorado workers’ compensation attorneys at Burg Simpson have worked with several office workers and clerical staff members to help them receive the compensation they deserve for any number of workplace injuries.
+The Denver workers’ compensation attorneys at Burg Simpson have worked with several office workers and clerical staff members to help them receive the compensation they deserve for any number of workplace injuries.
 This compensation can include medical benefits, reimbursement for expenses, and recovery of lost wages.
-We can also help you:
+Our experienced workplace accident attorneys can also help you:

 - Better understand the complexities of Colorado Workers’ Compensation law.